-Second fermentation: refining your kombucha
+The second fermentation: refinement of your kombucha

-What happens with the second fermentation?
+What happens in the second fermentation?

 What do I need for the second fermentation?

-Spices: Cinnamon, vanilla, coriander, cardamom, Ginger, pepper, star anise
+Spices: cinnamon, vanilla, coriander, cardamom, ginger, pepper, star anise

-Roots or fresh vegetables: Ginger, turmeric, beetroot, cucumber
+Roots or fresh vegetables: ginger, turmeric, beetroot, cucumber

-Our Kombucha varieties
+Our kombucha varieties

 Our ingredients at a glance: